Scientific Infrastructure Support for Consolidated Innovative Nuclear Research Funding Program

 The FY2018 Scientific Infrastructure Support for Consolidated Innovative Nuclear Research funding program is administered by the Nuclear Science User Facilities.

 The FOA (DE-FOA-0001773) was released on October 19, 2017 at Grants.gov and NSUF.inl.gov.
 Users will apply directly through Grants.gov.
 Applications will be due on November 30, 2017, with the anticipated award announcement by July 2018.

-Additionally, since the awarded capabilities should be able to facilitate as much research as possible, NSUF integration is an important consideration for all infrastructure investments, applicants should demonstrate the ability to integrate equipment into the Nuclear Science User Facilities program to: create new NSUF partner facilities or bolster capabilities at existing NSUF partner facilities.
-All applicants should review the NSUF Capabilities and Partners at: NSUF.INL.gov (partners) and NSUF-Infrastructure.INL.gov (capabilities).
+Additionally, since the awarded capabilities should be able to facilitate as much research as possible, NSUF integration is an important consideration for all infrastructure investments.
+Applicants should demonstrate the ability to integrate equipment into the Nuclear Science User Facilities program to either create new NSUF partner facilities or bolster capabilities at existing NSUF partner facilities.

 Technical questions can be submitted to:

 • Dr. Brenden Heidrich (Technical Point of Contact)

 Procurement questions can be submitted to:

 • Mrs. JoAnne Hanners (DOE-ID Contract Specialist)

 2009-2016 NEUP Integration Office, under the Infrastructure tab

 2017 The NSUF, FY 2017 Infrastructure Grants Awardees